mjrousos/SampleCoreCLRHost/ReadMe.md

 This repository contains a simple, bare-bones CoreCLR host used to demonstrate the steps necessary to start the .NET Core common language runtime, create a default AppDomain, and execute a managed assembly in it.

 This host is not meant to cover all possible hosting scenarios.
 Instead, it is made with the intention of demonstrating mainline hosting scenarios in an easy-to-follow way for learning purposes.
+Similarly, it's a little light on error checking and some design decisions were made to emphasize readability over efficiency.

+The host currently works only on Windows, though there are some comments speaking to cross-platform concerns and I may expand it to work on Unix at some point in the future.

 How to Host the CoreCLR
 -----------------------